trinitronx/raspbian_bootstrap/README.md

 Chef doesn't offer a omnibus `chef-client` for raspberry pi **yet**.
 Any minute now.

-This `knife bootstrap` script helps get around that by offering you a few methods to get a Raspberry Pi ready chef-client.
+This `knife bootstrap` script helps get around that by either building a chef omnibus from scratch or using a pre-build deb package using my [chef_omnibus_build](https://gist.github.com/dayne/330c331ef2b5a69b318f5fb01c49b40a) tool.

 Before you start check the following: